NSO-developer/nso-gitbook/administration/advanced-topics/layered-service-architecture.md

 * Determine which routers, (CE, PE, or P) will be touched by its execution.
 * Look in its dispatch table, which lower-layer NSO nodes are used to host these routers.
 *   Instantiate a copy of itself on those lower layer NSO nodes.
-One extremely efficient way to do that is to use the `Maapi.copy_tree()` method.
+One extremely efficient way to do that is to use the `Maapi.copyTree()` method.
 The code in the example contains code that looks like this:

     ```java
             public Properties create(